You only need three things to have an awesome time in Kuala Lumpur: 48 hours, £30 (35 euro/38 USD) and this post.

 The area is all well-signed (with roads named after great Malay leaders) so as long as you pay attention to the street signs there is little risk of you getting lost and I felt perfectly safe walking around there on my own in the daytime.

 On your way from or back to Kampung Baru station, you will find it impossible to miss a road full of local eateries; the Malay government have made sure there are no commercial chains here to ruin the local food market.

-These places are all very basic but don’t let that put you off (my number 1 rule in SE Asia is that the most basic street food places are not only the cheapest but offer the tastiest food by far – as long as you are sensible about hygiene).
+These places are all very basic but don’t let that put you off.
+My number 1 rule in SE Asia is that the most basic street food places are not only the cheapest but offer the tastiest food by far – as long as you are sensible about hygiene.

-Find one that you are comfortable enough to stop at, greet them with a “Salam”, pull up a plastic chair, and enjoy traditional Malay dishes cooked – and priced – as they should be.
+Find one that you are comfortable enough to stop at, greet them with a “Salam”, pull up a plastic chair, and enjoy traditional Malay dishes cooked – and priced – as it should be.

 I had the best Nasi Biryani/Briyani I ate in my whole trip at one of the food stalls down this road and below is a photo of it to wet your appetite.

-Oh and the pink drink – ‘simply enak’ is out of this world, I think I ordered about five.
+Oh and the pink drink – simply ‘enak’ is out of this world, I think I ordered about five.

 On Sunday nights, this street becomes even more buzzing and full of places to eat as it turns into a night market where locals will tell you they sell the best Malay desserts in the whole of Kuala Lumpur.